MatijaNovosel/realm-trove/README.md

   A web app for checking off Realm of the mad god loot items.
 </p>

+## Features

+- Loot tracking for both UT and ST items
+- Data sharing by export to JSON or CSV files
+- Share your loot profile with a unique link

 ## 🔨 Built With

 - [Nuxt 3](https://v3.nuxtjs.org/)